Get a jump on the growing season by starting vegetable and flower seeds indoors.

 To the novice, seed starting can be intimidating, but it’s really quite easy.
 You don’t need much in the way of special equipment, but if you wish, you can utilize grow lights and heat mats for best results.

-Plants that do well started from seed indoors: onions, leeks, tomatoes, peppers, most herbs, artichokes, asparagus, beets, broccoli, brussels sprouts, cabbage, cauliflower, celery, cabbage, cucumber, eggplant, most leafy greens, melons, okra, squash, pumpkins, most varieties of seed flowers
+Plants that do well started from seed indoors: onions, leeks, tomatoes, peppers, most herbs, artichokes, beets, broccoli, brussels sprouts, cabbage, cauliflower, celery, cucumber, eggplant, most leafy greens, melons, okra, squash, pumpkins, many varieties of seed flowers.

 Minimum requirements for starting seeds

 - sunny window or grow lights

 Many beginning gardeners use seed starting systems like the Burpee Seed Starting Kit which has 1.5″ square cells in which you place the seeds and starter pellets (a compressed starter medium which expands when watered).
 It’s a great system, but I found that I’m all thumbs when it comes to transferring the tiny seedlings from the small cells into larger pots.
 Now I use 3″ square or round pots and let the seedlings grow in them undisturbed until they’re ready for transplanting into my garden.

 The first step is to fill each starter pot with seed starting mix to within 1/2″ of the top and water until moist.
 Sow seeds, 3 spaced evenly around the center, and cover with an additional (roughly) 1/4″ seed starting mix.
 With your fingers, gently push down on the surface to remove any air pockets – the seeds need to come in contact with the starter mix in order to germinate.
 You’ll start most seeds this way – some you’ll plant a little deeper, some you’ll let lay on the surface – refer to the planting directions that come with your seeds.